Mechanical properties of the proton from a deformed AdS holographic model: Gravitational Form Factors

-By numerically solving this last equation for each component of $h_{\mu\nu}$, one can obtain the form factors using \eqref{Action} as the bulk gravitational action in \eqref{eq:Tmunu}.
+{Since each component in \eqref{eq:Mperturb} satisfies \eqref{eq:graviton}, we shall call them generically $f(q^2,z)$, which can be both $h(q^2,z)$ and $H(q^2,z)$.
+Also, by taking into account \eqref{eq:ZTmetric} along with \eqref{WF} in \eqref{eq:graviton}, we arrive at the following equation for the graviton modes} {where prime denotes derivative with respect to the holographic coordinate, $z$.
+With the plane wave ansatz, we seek solutions such that $f(q^2,0)=1$ and $f(q^2, \infty)=0$.
+In solving numerically Eqs.~\eqref{eq:fgraviton}, we consider setting $q^2_{\text{max}}=2\,\text{GeV}^2$.
+This is because we want to compute form factors in the range $0\leq q^2\leq 2\,\text{GeV}^2$, which corresponds to the kinematical range used in recent lattice QCD calculations, whose results we will compare to ours in the following.
+In this way, we get the following set of solutions of Eqs.~\eqref{eq:fgraviton} illustrated by Fig. \ref{Fig:gravitons}.}

+{ With these solutions at hand, we can proceed to compute the the gravitational form factors.
+One can start by considering \eqref{Action} as the matter bulk action,}

+{This enters \eqref{eq:Tmunu} as $S_\psi$, which will give rive to the form factors}.
 As a consequence of this choice, one can show that there will be no coupling between metric fluctuation and a spin term $\sigma^{\mu}$ in the deformed AdS model, resulting in a vanishing $B$ form factor.